History of Scotland: Collapse of the clan system

 The Jacobite rebellion of 1745 gave a final period of importance to the ability of Highland clans to raise bodies of fighting men at short notice.
 With the defeat at Culloden, any enthusiasm for continued warfare disappeared and clan leaders returned to their transition to being commercial landlords.
 This was arguably accelerated by some of the punitive laws enacted after the rebellion.
-These included the Heritable Jurisdictions Act of 1746, which removed judicial roles from clan chiefs and gave them to the Scottish law courts.
+These included the Heritable Jurisdictions (Scotland) Act 1746 (20 Geo.
+2. c.
+43), which removed judicial roles from clan chiefs and gave them to the Scottish law courts.
 T. M. Devine warns against seeing a clear cause and effect relationship between the post-Culloden legislation and the collapse of clanship.
 He questions the basic effectiveness of the measures, quoting W. A. Speck who ascribes the pacification of the area more to "a disinclination to rebel than to the government's repressive measures."
 Devine points out that social change in Gaeldom did not pick up until the 1760s and 1770s, as this coincided with the increased market pressures from the industrialising and urbanising Lowlands.

-41 properties belonging to rebels were forfeited to the Crown in the aftermath of the '45.
-The vast majority of these were sold by auction to pay creditors.
-13 were retained and managed on behalf of the government between 1752 and 1784.

-The changes by the Dukes of Argyll in the 1730s displaced many of the tacksmen in the area.
-From the 1770s onwards, this became a matter of policy throughout the Highlands.
-The restriction on subletting by tacksmen meant that landlords received all the rent paid by the actual farming tenants – thereby increasing their income.
-By the early part of the 19th century, the tacksman had become a rare component of Highland society.
-T. M. Devine describes "the displacement of this class as one of the clearest demonstrations of the death of the old Gaelic society."
-Many emigrated, leading parties of their tenants to North America.
-These tenants were from the better off part of Highland peasant society, and, together with the tacksmen, they took their capital and entrepreneurial energy to the New World, unwilling to participate in economic changes imposed by their landlords which often involved a loss of status for the tenant.